QiucenTao/Voltage-sensitivity-of-residential-loads/Individual Loads/Apartment/readme.md

 - The second slot presents cooking time for breakfast, where the induction stove, water kettle, and toaster are switched on one after another.
 The latter two appliances are turned off after a few minutes and the induction stove operates until 7:00.
 - During the third time slot, the users leave for work and only the fridge and freezer are on.
 - During the fourth time slot, the washing machine, dishwasher, and cloth dryer operate.
 DuThey have multiple operating phases during an operating cycle
 - Another cooking phase for dinner preparation occurs in the fifth time slot, during which the oven, induction stove, and cooker hood are used.
-The oven causes frequent and large active power and Kpv variation, which will not be overseen with minute range resolution.
+The oven causes frequent and large active power and $n_{pv}$ variation, which will not be overseen with minute range resolution.
 - The last time slot is similar to the first one with fewer halogen lights turning on.

 ![Apartment_Sensitivit_Profile_WithoutHeater](../z_Sensitivity_img/Apartment_NoHeater.svg)